 Investing in a basket of securities lets you spread your risk around.
 So your overall portfolio can make gains even if individual securities go backwards.

 Ready to start investing?
-Join Superhero for free today and invest with $0 brokerage when you buy Australian-listed or US-listed ETFs.
+Join Superhero for free today and invest with $0 brokerage when you buy Australian-listed or US-listed ETFs (other fees may apply).